j-d0g/mistral-7b-nli/README.md

 The training system is composed of:

-1. **train.sh**: A minimal Docker wrapper script that passes arguments to the Python code
+1. **run_training.sh**: A minimal Docker wrapper script that passes arguments to the Python code
 2. **train/train_sft.py**: The main script that loads config and handles training
 3. **train/config_loader.py**: A utility for loading Python configuration files
 4. **train/configs/default.py**: Default configuration values for all training runs